What Is a Spinal X-Ray?

 You'll lie down on a special exam table.
 An X-ray machine will be hanging above you.
 A drawer under the table holds the X-ray film or digital recording plate.

 A specially trained technician will position you on the table so that the section of your spine getting X-rayed is between the machine and the drawer with the film.
-He may cover the other parts of your body with a special apron made of lead that blocks radiation.
+They may cover the other parts of your body with a special apron made of lead that blocks radiation.

 The technician will step behind a window barrier and turn on the X-ray machine.
 You'll need to stay still and hold your breath while the beams pass through your body.
 This only takes a few seconds.
 If you move, it may blur the image.